arjuntherajeev/arjuntherajeev.github.io/_posts/2022-12-16-qradar-reports.md

 ---
 full_title: "How to archive QRadar Reports with Python"
-description: "A tutorial on how to archive QRadar reports to Azure Blob Storage using Python"
+description: "A tutorial on how to archive QRadar reports to Azure Blob Storage using Python."
 date: "2022-12-16"
 coverImage: "qradar-report-gui-1.png"
 layout: post